maevassi/portfolio/README.md

 - **Contact**: maeva.assi@simmons.edu

 ### Site purpose
-This website is a potfolio to showcase my data science work.
+This website is a potfolio to showcase my data science work done at Simmons University during Spring 2025.

 ## STAT228 Projects
 ### Mini-Project 1: Cigarettes and Contractions